IAmMoltony/savefiles/README.md

 To start the GUI, run `./backup.py gui` and then it will show up.
 Using the GUI is very straightforward from there.

+If you want to add the GUI to your application menu or on your desktop, there is a desktop entry available (see `sfgui.desktop`)

 ## Supported games

 - Minecraft (`Minecraft`)